fdvorak/stratEst/cran-comments.md

 output: html_document
 ---

-## Resubmission
+Thanks for your time.
 This is a patch release for version 0.1.0.
 This version:

 * fixes the overload ambiguity of the log() function in C++ code (Error on Solaris)
 * reports solutions with tremble parameters bigger than 0.5